 When a Parcel is Not a Parcel

-To help property owners, the public and other governmental agencies to understand the distinction between "assessor" parcels and “legal” parcels, the Napa County Assessor often shows parcels with the designation Combined for Assessment Purposes (CFAP) for Example A or Separated for Assessment Purposes (SFAP) for Example B. To find out if those assessor parcels consist of one or more legal parcels, an interested party should consult with the planning department of the agency within which the land is located or seek advice from a qualified professional.
-In Napa County issuance of a Certificate of Compliance is one method by which the County determines the "legality" of a parcel.
+To help property owners, the public and other governmental agencies to understand the distinction between “assessment” parcels and “legal” parcels, the Napa County Assessor often shows parcels with the designation Combined for Assessment Purposes (CFAP) for Example A or Separated for Assessment Purposes (SFAP) for Example B. To find out if those assessor parcels consist of one or more legal parcels, an interested party should consult with the planning department of the local agency within which the land is located or seek advice from a qualified professional.
+Property owners can apply for a Certificate of Compliance from a local agency if there is a question about the legality of a parcel.